Permian–Triassic extinction event: Marine ecosystems

 Prior to the extinction, about two-thirds of marine animals were sessile and attached to the seafloor.
 During the Mesozoic, only about half of the marine animals were sessile while the rest were free-living.
 Analysis of marine fossils from the period indicated a decrease in the abundance of sessile epifaunal suspension feeders such as brachiopods and sea lilies and an increase in more complex mobile species such as snails, sea urchins and crabs.
 Before the Permian mass extinction event, both complex and simple marine ecosystems were equally common.
-After the recovery from the mass extinction, the complex communities outnumbered the simple communities by nearly three to one, and the increase in predation pressure led to the Mesozoic Marine Revolution.
+After the recovery from the mass extinction, the complex communities outnumbered the simple communities by nearly three to one, and the increase in predation pressure and durophagy led to the Mesozoic Marine Revolution.